DelicaTessa/DelicaTessa/README.md

 ### Hello world! 🌏

-My name is Tessa and I'm a Software Engineering student at [Codam](https://www.codam.nl/en/about-codam) (part of the [42 Network](https://en.wikipedia.org/wiki/42_(school))).
+My name is Tessa and I'm a Software Engineering student at [Codam](https://www.codam.nl/en/about-codam) (part of the [42 Network](https://www.42network.org/)).
 Before entering the wonderful world of tech, I went to law school and worked as a legal advisor👩‍⚖️.
 Learning how to code has given me the thrill and challenge of learning and puzzle-solving that I was lacking in my previous occupations.
 It is the gift that keeps on giving!🎁

+:telescope: Currently I'm working on a progressive web app in React, JS and GraphQL on AWS Amplify with DynamoDB.

 Here you'll find the projects I completed at Codam, which are written in: